open-education-hub/methodology/chapters/develop-organize/overview/reading/README.md

 Present the structure and organization of a content repository.
 Detail its hierarchy (a `tree` command-like output) and summarize the types of contents in its subsections.

+The mapping between types of content and teaching activities is presented in the [Introduction](../../../../README.md).

 Sections:

 - [Reading](../../reading/reading/README.md)